-Zellner's g-prior remains a popular conventional prior for use in Bayesian variable selection, despite several undesirable consistency issues.
-In this paper, we study mixtures of g-priors as an alternative to default g-priors that resolve many of the problems with the original formulation, while maintaining the computational tractability that has made the g-prior so popular.
-We present theoretical properties of the mixture g-priors and provide real and simulated examples to compare the mixture formulation with fixed g-priors, Empirical Bayes approaches and other default procedures.
+Zellner's g prior remains a popular conventional prior for use in Bayesian variable selection, despite several undesirable consistency issues.
+In this article we study mixtures of g priors as an alternative to default g priors that resolve many of the problems with the original formulation while maintaining the computational tractability that has made the g prior so popular.
+We present theoretical properties of the mixture g priors and provide real and simulated examples to compare the mixture formulation with fixed g priors, empirical Bayes approaches, and other default procedures.

-Key Words: AIC, Bayesian Model Averaging, BIC, Cauchy, Empirical Bayes, Gaussian Hypergeometric functions, model selection, Zellner-Siow priors.
+KEY WORDS: AIC; Bayesian model averaging; BIC; Cauchy; Empirical Bayes; Gaussian hypergeometric functions; Model selection; Zellner-Siow priors.